engineerbaz/BAZ-learns/Cloud_Architect/06-Database_Security_CDN_EI.md

 - IoT

-Feature
+**Feature** <br>
 - Cross-AZ HA
+  - for DR ,
+  - upto 5 read replicas
   - Supports switchover in seconds
 - Read/Write Splitting
 - Write request on primary
 - Point In time recovery (PITR)
   - Instance level restoration is second
+  - Automatic backup can be configured to be saved upto 732 days